zawhkunmyataung/Retail-Business-Analysis/README.md

-# Retail Business Analysis – Power BI

-## 📊 Project Overview

-This project presents an interactive Power BI dashboard designed to analyse retail business performance across sales, products, customers, and regions.

-The dashboard provides an overview of key business performance indicators and enables users to explore revenue, profit, product performance, customer characteristics, store performance, and regional trends.

-## 🎯 Project Objectives

-The main objectives of this analysis are to:

-- Evaluate overall revenue, profit, and return performance
-- Identify high-performing products and brands
-- Analyse customer characteristics and purchasing patterns
-- Compare revenue and profit across countries and sales regions
-- Evaluate store and store-type performance
-- Examine revenue and profit trends over time
-- Analyse product characteristics such as fat status and recyclability
-- Identify products with the lowest sales volume
-- Monitor changes in return rate over time

-## 🛠️ Tools & Technologies

-- Microsoft Power BI
-- Power Query
-- DAX
-- Data Visualization
-## 📂 Project Files

-- **Power BI Dashboard:** `Retail Business Analysis.pbix`
-- **Dashboard Screenshots:** Executive Summary, Product Analysis, Customer Analysis, and Regional Performance
-- **Project Documentation:** `README.md`

-## 📈 Dashboard Overview

-The dashboard consists of four main analytical sections:

-### 1. Executive Summary

-Provides an overview of the key business performance indicators, including:

-- Total Revenue: $1.76M
-- Total Profit: $1.05M
-- Profit Percentage: 59.67%
-- Quantity Sold: 833.49K
-- Total Returns: 7,087
-- Return Rate: 1%
-- Monthly Revenue Trends
-- Revenue by Sales Region
-- Revenue by Brand
-- Year-over-Year Revenue and Profit Performance
-- Top Purchasing Customer
-- Best-Selling Product

-### 2. Product Analysis

-Analyses product and brand performance, including:

-- Top 5 Brands by Revenue and Profit
-- Top 5 Products by Revenue and Profit
-- Bottom 5 Products by Sales Volume
-- Regular vs Low-Fat Product Sales
-- Recyclable vs Non-Recyclable Product Sales
-- Number of Unique Brands
-- Number of Unique Products
-- Average Retail Price

-### 3. Customer Analysis

-Explores customer characteristics and purchasing behaviour, including:

-- Revenue by Occupation
-- Revenue by Age Group
-- Revenue by Education Group
-- Customer Spending by Member Card Type
-- Revenue by Customer Priority
-- Total Customers
-- Active Customers
-- Average Revenue per Customer

-### 4. Regional Performance

-Evaluates business performance across countries, regions, and stores, including:

-- Revenue and Profit by Country
-- Top 5 Stores by Revenue and Profit
-- Revenue by Store Type
-- Profit Performance across Sales Regions
-- Monthly Return Rate Trends
-- Number of Sales Regions
-- Number of Stores
-- Top Performing Region
-- Top Performing Store

-## 📷 Dashboard Screenshots
+# Retail Business Analysis

+## 📊 Business Overview

+This project analyses retail business performance across sales, profitability, products, customers, stores, and geographic markets.

+The analysis focuses on identifying the major drivers of revenue and profit, understanding customer purchasing patterns, comparing regional and store performance, and monitoring product returns.

+The objective is to answer key business questions such as:

+- Which regions and countries generate the most revenue and profit?
+- Which products and brands contribute most to business performance?
+- Which customer segments generate the highest revenue?
+- How does performance vary across store types and individual stores?
+- What product characteristics are associated with higher sales?
+- How does the return rate change over time?
+- Where are there potential areas for further investigation or improvement?

+---

+## 🎯 Key Business Findings

+### Overall Performance

+The business generated approximately **$1.76M in revenue** and **$1.05M in profit**, resulting in a **59.67% profit margin**.

+The overall return rate remained relatively low throughout the period analysed, ranging from approximately **0.78% to 0.95%**.

+This indicates that returns were a relatively small proportion of overall sales, although monitoring changes over time remains important.

+---

+### 🌎 Regional & Geographic Performance

+**North West** was the highest-revenue sales region, generating approximately **$848K**, representing almost half of total revenue.

+The **USA** generated approximately **$1.18M in revenue** and **$703K in profit**, making it the largest contributor among the countries analysed.

+The concentration of revenue in the North West region and USA suggests that geographic performance is not evenly distributed across the business.

+This creates opportunities to investigate:

+- What drives stronger sales in these markets?
+- Whether customer characteristics differ by region
+- Whether similar strategies could be applied to lower-performing regions

+---

+### 🏷️ Product & Brand Performance

+**Hermanos** was the highest-revenue brand shown in the analysis.

+**Tell Tale Fresh Lima Beans** was identified as the leading product based on the dashboard's best-selling metric.

+The product analysis also identified the **bottom-performing products by sales volume**, providing an opportunity to investigate whether these products should receive additional promotion, pricing adjustments, or inventory review.

+Product characteristics showed that:

+- **Regular products:** 64.64% of sales
+- **Low-Fat products:** 35.36% of sales
+- **Recyclable products:** 56.08% of sales
+- **Non-Recyclable products:** 43.92% of sales

+The stronger sales share of regular products suggests that customer demand in this dataset is more concentrated in regular products than low-fat alternatives.

+---

+### 👥 Customer Performance

+Customer revenue varied across demographic and membership segments.

+**Professional customers** generated the highest revenue among occupation groups, at approximately **$82K**.

+Customers aged **55+** generated the highest revenue among the analysed age groups, at approximately **$123K**.

+The analysis also compares revenue across:

+- Occupation
+- Age group
+- Education group
+- Member card type
+- Customer priority

+These comparisons provide a basis for identifying higher-value customer segments and understanding differences in purchasing behaviour.

+---

+### 🏪 Store Performance

+**Supermarkets** generated the highest revenue among store types, at approximately **$789.60K**.

+**Store 13** was the highest-performing individual store in the Regional Performance analysis.

+The difference in performance between stores provides an opportunity to examine factors such as:

+- Store type
+- Geographic location
+- Product mix
+- Customer composition
+- Sales volume

+Understanding these differences can help identify operational patterns associated with stronger store performance.

+---

+## 📈 Business Performance Areas

+The analysis covers five major areas:

+### 1. Executive Performance

+- Revenue
+- Profit
+- Profit margin
+- Quantity sold
+- Returns
+- Return rate
+- Revenue trends
+- Regional performance
+- Brand performance
+- Year-over-year performance

+### 2. Product Performance

+- Revenue and profit by brand
+- Revenue and profit by product
+- Top and bottom-performing products
+- Regular vs Low-Fat products
+- Recyclable vs Non-Recyclable products
+- Product and brand coverage
+- Average retail price

+### 3. Customer Performance

+- Revenue by occupation
+- Revenue by age group
+- Revenue by education group
+- Revenue by membership type
+- Revenue by customer priority
+- Total customers
+- Active customers
+- Average revenue per customer

+### 4. Regional & Store Performance

+- Revenue and profit by country
+- Revenue and profit by sales region
+- Store performance
+- Store-type performance
+- Top-performing stores
+- Return-rate trends

+### 5. Trend Analysis

+- Monthly revenue trends
+- Year-over-year revenue performance
+- Year-over-year profit performance
+- Monthly return-rate trends

+---

+## 💡 Business Implications

+The analysis highlights several areas that could be explored further:

+**1. Geographic concentration**

+A significant share of revenue is concentrated in the USA and North West region.
+Further analysis could examine the factors contributing to this performance and whether similar characteristics exist in lower-performing regions.

+**2. Customer segmentation**

+Higher revenue from the Professional and 55+ customer groups indicates potential differences in customer value.
+Further segmentation could examine purchase frequency, average transaction value, and product preferences.

+**3. Product portfolio**

+The difference between high- and low-performing products provides an opportunity to examine product profitability, sales volume, pricing, and product characteristics when making portfolio decisions.

+**4. Store performance**

+The variation between stores and store types suggests that location, customer mix, and product mix may influence performance.
+Further investigation could identify the operational factors associated with stronger-performing stores.

+**5. Returns**

+Although the overall return rate remains relatively low, monitoring monthly changes can help identify unusual increases and investigate whether specific products, stores, or regions contribute disproportionately to returns.

+---

+## 📷 Dashboard

 ### Executive Summary